Non-destructive testing (NDT) at Technomix.

 • Inhomogeneities in the material structure

-Advantages of radiographic testing at a glance
+The advantages of X-ray inspection at a glance

 • Volumetric representation of internal structures